 Of course, the difficulty of distribution depends entirely on the strength of your story.
 If you've just cured cancer, you can sit back and wait for the papers to come to you (and they'd pay too).
 If you've just completed a study into the eating habits of the common toad, you'll have to do the work.

 4. Grit your teeth when it comes to detail

 A press release is about gaining exposure for your research.
 Exposure is kudos for you, and increases the likelihood of persuading funders that your work is important.
 A press release is not about communicating the minutiae of your work.
 You may have spent the last three years waist deep in stagnant water watching what toads eat, but it's unlikely you'll get to say much about the experience (unless there's an anecdote: journalists love genuinely funny anecdotes).

 It's easy to get frustrated when a press officer or journalist wants to focus on the headline grabbing element of the work, and not the work itself.
 They are also liable to skim over details that they see as unexciting.
-The phrase necessary evil crops up a lot when dealing with the press, and this is just one example.
-The exposure you gain from a press release could be instrumental in bringing in new collaborators, increasing your standing in your organisation and bringing in more funding (you might even be able to get a research student to do all the standing around in stagnant water).
-If you can grit your teeth when it comes to overlooking detail, you'll end up with a story that's more publishable and hopefully the exposure will make the whole experience worthwhile.
+Remember, though, that they are not researchers but communicators and so their aims and goals will be different to yours, as will their way of viewing the world.
+Besides, the exposure you gain from a press release could be instrumental in bringing in new collaborators, increasing your standing in your organisation and bringing in more funding (you might even be able to get a research student to do all that standing around in stagnant water).
+If you can bear to overlook detail, you'll end up with a story that will be published and hopefully the exposure will make the whole experience worthwhile.